 I don’t have it all together.
 I’m not always (or even usually) organized, neat, or responsible.
 We leave dishes in the sink and laundry piled on the beds.
 We let the kids play in dirt and mud, which they track into our house and all over our carpeted floor with their consistently bare feet.
 My carpets have not been shampooed since we moved in four years ago and I mop approximately every three months when a relative or important friend is coming to visit.
 We process chickens at our kitchen sink and do fecal tests on our kitchen table.
 We have goats as pets.
-They live inside the house, sometimes.
-They give birth in our garage.
-They have, on occasion, slept in our beds.
+These goats give birth in our garage and, on occasion, sleep in our beds.
 There are tissues everywhere.
 Used ones.
 I get allergies fairly often and am incapable of throwing my tissues away.
 They’re on the night stands, the end tables, the coffee tables, and eventually they pile up and billow onto the floor and we just step right over those puppies and pretend we don’t see them.
 Except for Jon.
 They inexplicably drive him crazy, so he frequently makes a trip around the house to clean them up without complaint.
 That man loves me.
 And then there’s the family vehicle.
 Suffice it to say that when we open the doors (by crawling in through the passenger seat, because none of the others work,) food wrappers, hay, and papers billow out like confetti.
 Once a month or so, I’ll make the kids clean it as punishment for some especially heinous crime.
 It requires a shovel and several trash bags.